 Laurel View is a 300 acre farm tucked away on the Illawarra Highway between the townships of Burrawang and Robertson.
 And it’s the venue for the Maugers Paddock To Plate Tour we were lucky enough to experience recently.
-Heads up - the last tour of the year is on Saturday 23 November - check out all the details here!
+Heads up - the next tour is on Saturday 22 February - check out all the details here!

 We learnt, we ate, and we laughed – lots – John has quite the talent for sharing amusing family and farming anecdotes!
 It was a fantastic few hours of getting to know what it’s really like living on the land and making a living from it.
 Here’s how it went down….

 Nothing like bumping your car over a cattle grill as you wind your way up a long driveway to get you in the mood for learning all about life on the land!